 What effect does evidence of cheating have on a divorce in Missouri?

-Legally it has very little impact on the property division.
-It can sometimes impact a custody order, and there are times when evidence of a concealed relationship in which marital money was spent can have some affect on the overall result.
-From an emotional standpoint, however, cheating can make a divorce very costly and very emotionally difficult.
+Legally, cheating has very little impact on the division of property.
+In Missouri, it’s not necessary to show fault to get divorced.
+However, cheating can sometimes impact a custody order, and there are times when evidence of a concealed relationship in which marital money was spent can have some effect on the overall result.
+From an emotional standpoint, however, cheating can make divorce very costly and very emotionally difficult.

 In a Missouri divorce, what kinds of evidence can be used in court?

-While the rules of evidence do always apply, there is no limitation on the creative use of evidence in family courts.
+While the rules of evidence do always apply, there is no limitation on the creative use of evidence in family courts, especially in divorce cases.
 Emails, phone records, text messages, photographs, medical and other records, witnesses, and appraisal and other expert testimony, are all common kinds of evidence used in family courts.

 If I get divorced in Missouri, what happens to the assets I owned before marriage?

-What would a prenuptial agreement protect against?
+What would a prenuptial agreement protect against in a divorce case?
 Property owned prior to the marriage is, unless it has been commingled with marital interests during the marriage, remains the nonmarital property of that person at the time of divorce.

-Prenuptial agreements can protect nonmarital property, especially business interests, real property and financial accounts, but only if the agreement is well drafted and is clear, complete, fair and not unconscionable.
+Prenuptial agreements can protect nonmarital property in divorces, especially business interests and financial accounts, but only if the legal agreement is well-drafted and is clear, complete, fair and not unconscionable.

 FAMILY LAW SPRINGFIELD, MO